 Transform customer operations

-IBM’s portfolio of products for the big data platform empowers consumers by providing them with near real-time, detailed information about their energy usage combined with improved customer service capabilities exploiting multi-channel delivery and social media.
+IBM’s big data and analytics platform empowers consumers by providing them with near real-time, detailed information about their energy usage combined with improved customer service capabilities exploiting multi-channel delivery and social media.
 In deregulated/competitive markets, this includes advanced customer marketing techniques.

 Utility companies are eager to better understand individual customers so they can do a better job of customer segmentation and create effective offerings for individual customers.
 By understanding how individual customers respond to requests to reduce consumption, you can understand which customers are going to be responsive.
 Also, it is possible to use real-time meter information to discover areas where there is unaccounted for consumption that happens when energy is being diverted and stolen.

 Discover how Westar is leveraging eMeter and IBM technology to understand their customers in new and profound ways, and how they plan to use Smart Metering to transform their business.

 Featured energy and utilities expert

 Big data & Analytics Market Manager, Energy and Utilities

 Join the big data conversation